LahiruT94/mvc5-vuejs/README.md

 ## Hello!

-This is simple ASP.NET MVC 5 Project with Vue, based on Vue-cli [Webpack, Babel, ES2015+] with single file components (.vue), EventBus, Axios and other.
+This is simple ASP.NET MVC 5 Project with Vue, based on Vue-cli [Webpack, Babel, ES2015+] with single file components (.vue), Axios, Vuex.

 ## Installation: